thms/alive/README.md

 Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match Use Rust to implement simulation and min max strategies to speed them up - might even open the possibility to use min max on 4:4
 Try out RNN/LSTM networks
+Update to latest release: flocks, and other new creatures and abilities

 ## DONE
 Basic model that shows relationships for Hybrids